Vani Kola: Awards and recognition

 Kola was recognised as one of the most powerful women in Indian business by Forbes in 2014.
 She was awarded with the TiE Delhi-NCR 5th Edition of Women Entrepreneurship Summit Award on 20 July 2018, in Delhi.
 As part of the first-ever startup awards launched by The Economic Times, Kola was awarded the Midas Touch award for the best investor in 2015.
 She also won the NDTV Women of Worth award for leadership excellence in business and entrepreneurship.
 She has been identified as one of the LinkedIn Top Voices in 2016.
 She has been profiled in numerous books and was named as one of Fortune India's 'Most Powerful Women in Business' in 2018 and 2019.

 Philanthropy

 ACT Grants

-In response to the COVID-19 pandemic, ACT Grants, a not for profit initiative coalition of entrepreneurs and venture capitalists, was setup in April 2020.
+In response to the COVID-19 pandemic, ACT Grants, a not for profit initiative coalition of entrepreneurs and venture capitalists, was set up in April 2020.
 Kola, along with other senior leaders, has been spearheading this initiative.
 ACT Grants, which already has a corpus of ₹100 crores, has supported 50 different ventures.